This Pork Chilli Con Carne is a rich, juicy gamechanger with a warmth that will take you straight to the Caribbean.

 You could freeze this pork chilli and consume it within a month.

-The biggest tip I can give you is to visit Belize yourself to try their food in situ!
-There is a ton of other amazing stuff to do, you will have the best time and I could not love this country more.
+The biggest tip I can give you is to visit Belize yourself to try their food first hand!
+There are so many fun things to do, you will have the best time and I could not love this country more.
 Read this blog post to see just some of the activities (other than eating) on offer.

 Pork Chilli Con Carne

 - Casserole pot or dutch oven

 - ¼ teaspoon garlic powder

 - ¼ teaspoon onion powder

 - 300 grams pork mince at least 10% fat